andyg7/EncodingLib/README.md

 # EncodingLib

 ### What is this?
-App for encoding and decoding binary files
+An app for encoding and decoding binary files

 ### Motivation
 Often you'll want to work with binary files.
 However, binary files usually don't make much sense when we open them up in